lmitechnologies/LMI_AI_Solutions/classifiers/yolov8_cls/README.md

 ```

 ### Create a docker-compose file
 Create a file `./docker-compose_train.yaml`.
-It mounts the host locations to the required directories in the container and run the script `cmd.py`, which load the hyperparameters and do the task that was specified in the file `./config/2023-07-19_train.yaml`.
+It mounts the host locations to the required directories in the container and run the script `cmd.py`, which load the hyperparameters and run the task that was specified in the file `./config/2023-07-19_train.yaml`.
 ```yaml
 version: "3.9"
 services: